Kenny Young (American football)

-Kenneth Kim Young (born November 15, 1995) is an American football linebacker who is a free agent.
-He played college football at UCLA, and was drafted by the Baltimore Ravens in the fourth round of the 2018 NFL Draft.
-He has also previously played for the Los Angeles Rams and Denver Broncos.
+Kenneth Kim Young (born November 15, 1995) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the UCLA Bruins, and was selected by the Baltimore Ravens in the fourth round of the 2018 NFL draft.
+He played for the Los Angeles Rams, Denver Broncos, and Tampa Bay Buccaneers.

 Professional career

 Baltimore Ravens

-Young attended UCLA and played college football there.
-He was eventually drafted by the Baltimore Ravens in the fourth round with the 122nd overall pick in the 2018 NFL Draft.
+Young attended the University of California, Los Angeles, where he played college football there for the Bruins.
+He was eventually selected by the Baltimore Ravens in the fourth round with the 122nd overall pick in the 2018 NFL draft.
 In his first NFL start in the Ravens' season opener against the Buffalo Bills, Young recorded his first career sack to go along with four total tackles.
 He finished his rookie season with 51 combined tackles, 2.5 sacks, and a forced fumble.

 Los Angeles Rams

-On October 15, 2019, Young was traded to the Los Angeles Rams, along with an undisclosed draft pick, in exchange for cornerback Marcus Peters.
+On October 15, 2019, Young was traded to the Los Angeles Rams, along with a 5th round draft pick, in exchange for cornerback Marcus Peters.

 In Week 14 of the 2020 season against the New England Patriots, Young led the team with eight tackles, sacked Cam Newton once, and intercepted a pass thrown by Newton that he returned for a 79-yard touchdown during the 24–3 win.
 This was Young's first career touchdown.